A'Me Lorain

-A'me Lorain (born Amy Trujillo on May 11, 1967, in Simi Valley, California) is an American singer who fronted The Family Affair.
+A'me Lorain (born Amy Trujillo on May 11, 1967, in Simi Valley, California) is an American singer who fronted the funk band the Family Affair.

-A'me Lorain & The Family Affair released one album on RCA Records in 1989, titled Starring In...Standing in a Monkey Sea.
-A 1990 single, "Whole Wide World", was a dance hit in the United States, peaking at #9 on the Hot Dance Play chart and #37 on the Hot Dance Maxi Singles chart.
-The song also crossed over to the Billboard Hot 100, peaking at #9, and appeared on the soundtrack to the film True Love.
-The funk band was a true "family affair" with her brother Freddy Trujillo on bass and her then-husband Victor Indrizzo playing guitar and drums.
+A'me Lorain & the Family Affair released one album on RCA Records in 1989, titled Starring In...
+Standing in a Monkey Sea.
+The funk band was a true "family affair", with her brother Freddy Trujillo on bass and her then-husband Victor Indrizzo playing guitar and drums.

-As of 2011, A'me was working on new dance material for an independent label.
+A 1990 single, "Whole Wide World", was a dance hit in the United States, peaking at No. 9 on the Hot Dance Play chart and No. 37 on the Hot Dance Maxi Singles chart.
+The song crossed over to the Billboard Hot 100, peaking at No. 9, and appeared on the soundtrack to the film True Love (1989).